-I. INTRODUCTION AND BACKGROUND
+I. INTRODUCTION

 In the last decade, there has been resurging interest in the physics of group-V donors in silicon.
 This has recently lead to a dramatic increase in activity in the research field.
 Much of this renewed interest stemmed from a proposal by Kane that silicon doped with group-V donors might be exploited to realise a quantum computer [1].
+A related scheme involving group-V donors in silicon was also proposed by Stoneham [2].
 Many experiments have been recently performed to investigate the feasibility of this scheme.
-These include measurements of both the spin lifetimes [2] and lifetimes of the donor Rydberg states [3].
-The second important development that rekindled interest in this research field was the invention of the optically pumped silicon laser [4].
-This breakthrough was the first demonstration of lasing in a silicon-based material, and to-date lasing at THz frequencies has now been demonstrated for all four Group-V donors.
-Recent work also suggests the possibility of electrically pumped lasing in this material system [5]-[7].
+These include measurements of both the spin lifetimes [3] and lifetimes of the donor Rydberg states [4].
+The second important development that rekindled interest in this research field was the invention of the optically pumped silicon laser [5].
+This breakthrough was the first demonstration of lasing in a silicon-based material, and todate lasing at THz frequencies has now been demonstrated for all four Group-V donors [6]-[8].
+Recent work also suggests the possibility of electrically pumped lasing in this material system [9]-[11].

 In this paper, we will present convincing evidence for the first observation of a THz photon echo.
 The photon echo is a purely quantum mechanical effect and it has no classical interpretation.
 It is the optical analogue of the spin echo commonly observed in Nuclear Magnetic Resonance (NMR) or Electron Spin Resonance (ESR) experiments.
-Since the photon echo is a coherent quantum effect, we needed a coherent source of THz radiation.
+Since the photon echo is a coherent quantum effect we needed a coherent source of THz radiation.
 The experiments described were performed using the FELIX free electron laser at the FOM institute at Nieuwegein in the Netherlands.
-A full description of the experiment can be found in our recently published paper [8].
+A full description of the experiment can be found in our recently published paper [12].
 The main cogent points, however, are summarized in this conference abstract.